-SOC401 SCIENCE, TECHNOLOGY AND SOCIETY L Τ Р С Version 1.0 Contact Hour-60 3 1 0 4 Pre-requisites/Exposure Understanding relationship between science and society Co-requisites
+SOC401 SCIENCE, TECHNOLOGY AND SOCIETY L Т P C Version 1.0 Contact Hour-60 3 1 0 4 Pre-requisites/Exposure Understanding relationship between science and society Co-requisites

-1. To enable students to critically look at the relationship between science and society

-2. To make students understand about the impact of scientific and technological development on society.

-3. To aware students about how globalization has had an impact on the development of science, and its consequent effects.

-4. To help students to critically understand science as a social institution and the ethos of science.

-5. To provide an in-depth knowledge of the science and technology policies in India.
+- 1. To enable students to critically look at the relationship between science and society - 2.
+To make students understand about the impact of scientific and technological development on society. - 3.
+To aware students about how globalization has had an impact on the development of science, and its consequent effects. - 4.
+To help students to critically understand science as a social institution and the ethos of science. - 5.
+To provide an in-depth knowledge of the science and technology policies in India.

-On completion of this course, the students will be able to---

-CO1: Construct the relationship between science and Society

-CO2: Determine the knowledge of the conceptual and theoretical issues in the study of sociology of science.

-CO3: Identify the issues relating to science, technology and society in India both in the Historical and Globalization contexts technical experts in the era of globalization.
+- CO1: Construct the relationship between science and Society - CO2: Determine the knowledge of the conceptual and theoretical issues in the study of sociology of science. - CO3: Identify the issues relating to science, technology and society in India both in the Historical and Globalization contexts - CO4.
+Distinguish the social context of production of scientific knowledge - CO5.
+Illustrate the engagement with critiques of scientific progress and the authority of technical experts in the era of globalization.